 Dharma Gates is a non-profit organization committed to making intensive meditation practice accessible to young people of all backgrounds.
 Our programming introduces people to retreat environments while contextualizing these experiences in a way that makes sense in modern life.
 Participants have opportunities to learn and practice both classical and interpersonal meditation.
-The bridging of individual and social practices can give an experiential understanding of the relationship between meditation practice and ethics, which is core to our values.
-We offer people firsthand experiences of intensive meditation practice as a powerful tool to confront the social, environmental, and economic challenges of today’s world.
+We bridge individual and interpersonal practices to give an experiential understanding of the relationship between meditation practice and ethical behavior.
+In doing so, we offer firsthand experiences of intensive meditation practice as a powerful tool to confront the social, environmental, and economic challenges of today’s world.
 We acknowledge the reality of individual transformation without denying the existence of systemic oppression.
 All of our events are accessible to low-income participants through offering low-cost programming and generous financial-aid.
 This is made possible by donations, grants, and fundraising.

 While meditation has become popular, most practitioners never achieve the level of development that is possible.
 Transformation is not only available to monks living in the mountains of Tibet, but also to people embedded in the daily challenges of 21st century life.
 We use Buddhist language in our programs to both respect the cultures from which these practices come and to acknowledge the possibility for transformation that they offer.
 Dharma Gates offers a bridge from casual meditation practice to formal training through workshops,retreats, and online community.